 Conflict of interest policy

-This policy is issued under the authority of the Chief Risk and Audit Officer, and is subject to annual review (issue date: February 2017, review date: February 2018).
+This policy is issued under the authority of the Director, Integrity and Investigations, and is subject to annual review.

 The contents of this document represent the current policy of the department and reflect its current practices and experience.